Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

 # Lightstreamer JMS Gateway Chat Demo Client for JavaScript #

-This project includes a front-end example based on the Chat demo for Lighstreamer JMS gateway.
+This project includes a front-end example based on the Chat demo for Lightstreamer JMS gateway.

 ## Basic Chat Demo ##